Which of the following is an example of a negative feedback mecha... | Channels for Pearson+

 Multiple Choice

-Which of the following is an example of a negative feedback mechanism in the human body?
+Which of the following is an example of a negative feedback mechanism in homeostasis?

 A